trueheart78/trueheart78.com/games.md

   - Beaten 5 times, dagger, twinswords x2
 1. Fallout 4 (PS4)
   - Got bored and took a 7 month break, finally pushed to the end.
+1. Hitman 2016: Season 1 (PS4)
+  - Amazing game with great humor, and tons of replayability.
+  - Not a fan of the _always-online_ requirement.
 1. Nuclear Throne (PS4)
   - Buggy port.
 Seriously bummed me out.
 1. Stardew Valley (PC)